Insights from Those Who DO Remember

 During the life of any heart this line keeps changing place; sometimes it is squeezed one way by exuberant evil and sometimes it shifts to allow enough space for good to flourish.
 One and the same human being is, at various ages, under various circumstances, a totally different human being.
 At times he is close to being a devil, at times to sainthood.
 But his name doesn't change, and to that name we ascribe the whole lot, good and evil.” - Solzhenitsyn

 I hope some of these quotations will continue to echo and resonate in your mind, and are of some help when you consider your attitudes, interests and actions, and the world we shall leave our descendants.
+I'll remind you of just three:

 When bad men combine, the good must associate!